 Great Stature (2) – A damage increase which is worth an average of 1 additional point of damage a turn is very anemic.
 The only thing saving this from being a 1 is the gaining of an additional rune at this level.

-Master of Runes (5) – A huge power boost which comes alongside your 5th and final rune, a great ability which should make you feel like a powerhouse and true master of your runes.
+Master of Runes (5) – A huge power boost that comes alongside your 5th and final rune, a great ability that should make you feel like a powerhouse and true master of your runes.

 Hill Rune (5) – Resistance to a common damage type at all times, and a bonus action to gain resistance to the most common forms of damage?
 Excellent durability buff, not as tempting on a dwarven Rune Knight.

 Storm Rune (5) – Immunity to being surprised is a nice way to stay alive, the advantage on Arcana checks is not of much use unless you have a positive Int or get Arcana proficiency from somewhere.
 The active ability is very nice, however, allowing you to balance buffing allies, with debuffing enemies as you see fit.